James J. Hill: Childhood and youth

 After working as a clerk in Kentucky (during which he learned bookkeeping), Hill decided to permanently move to the United States and settled in St. Paul, Minnesota, at the age of 18.
 His first job in St. Paul was with a steamboat company, where he worked as a bookkeeper.
 By 1860, he was working for wholesale grocers, for whom he handled freight transfers, especially with railroads and steamboats.
 Through this work, he learned the freight and transportation business.
 During this period, Hill began to work for himself for the first time.
 In the winter, when the Mississippi River was frozen and steamboats could not run, Hill started bidding on other contracts and won several.

+Hill was a member of the Pioneer Guard.
+When the Civil War broke out, he wanted to join the First Minnesota Volunteer Infantry Regiment, but due to blindness in one eye he did not pass medical inspection.

 Young businessman

 Because of his previous experiences in shipping and fuel supply, Hill was able to enter both the coal and steamboat businesses.
 In 1870, he and his partners started the Red River Transportation Company, which offered steam boat transportation between St. Paul and Winnipeg.
 By 1879 he had a local monopoly by merging with Norman Kittson.
 In 1867, Hill entered the coal business, and by 1879 it had expanded five times over, giving Hill a local monopoly in the anthracite coal business.
 During this same period, he also entered into banking and quickly became a member of several major banks' boards of directors.
 He also bought out bankrupt businesses, built them up again, and resold them—often at a substantial profit.
 Hill said the secret to his success was "work, hard work, intelligent work, and then more work."